Shannon & Company

-Shannon & Company, also known as Shannon & Company Productions is an American film studio which develops, produces, and distributes films, website and television programming.
+Shannon & Company, also known as Shannon & Company Productions, is an American film studio which develops, produces, and distributes films, website and television programming.

 History

-Founded in 1976 by director/actor R.J.
-Adams and wife producer Diane C. Adams as a full service Advertising Agency creating television, radio and print media for a number of clients throughout Los Angeles and Orange County.
+It was founded in 1976 by director/actor R.J.
+Adams and wife producer Diane C. Adams as a full service advertising agency creating television, radio and print media for a number of clients throughout Los Angeles and Orange County.
 In the spring of 1980, the company converted to a broadcast and film production company focusing primarily on historical documentary projects and docudramas.
 In 1980 the company founded The Actors Workshop, Laguna Hills, Orange County, California.

 Ad agency years

-Security Pacific Bank, Ming of America, Adler shoes, Sombrero Street restaurant, Gustafson Lincoln/Mercury, System VII Insurance company and Backstage.
+The company served Security Pacific Bank, Ming of America, Adler shoes, Sombrero Street restaurant, Gustafson Lincoln/Mercury, System VII Insurance company and Backstage.

-Film production company
+Film production

 The company has released such films as Ruins of the Reich, The Missions of California, Order Castles of the Third Reich, and The Final Journey.
 Other productions include Abeo Pharisee, The Studio Club, The Christmas Quilt, Chasing Jose, and Fatal Crossroads.
 In 2012, executive producer R.J.
 Adams directed the filming of Orchestra Musique Sur La Mer at the Royal College of Music for the Queen's Diamond Jubilee in London, England.